deploymenttheory/terraform-provider-jamfpro/README.md

 - **Availability**: Introduced in version `v0.0.31.`

+### Buildings

+- **Resource & Data Source**: Provides the ability to manage Buildings within Jamf Pro.
+This resource allows for the specification of building names and addresses, facilitating better organization and segmentation of devices within different physical locations.

+Availability: To be introduced in version `v0.0.30.`

 ### Scripts

 - **Resource & Data Source**: Facilitates the management of Scripts in Jamf Pro.
 This includes the creation, update, and deletion of script entities, along with the ability to specify script contents and associated properties.